 Legal Metrology refers to the scientific method of measurement based on experimental and theoretical determinations, subject to the laws and regulations applicable.
 In India, metrology is governed by the Legal Metrology Act, 2009 (“Act”) which repeals and replaces the Standard Weights and Measures Act, 1976 and the Standards of Weights and Measure (Enforcement) Act, 1985.

 - Approval of Model – As per Section 22 of the Act, approval has to be obtained from the competent authority for the model of weight or measure before manufacturing or importing it.

-- License – Section 23 of the Act mandates every manufacturer, repairer and seller to obtain a licence from the concerned Controller.
+- License – Section 23 of the Act mandates every manufacturer, repairer, and seller to obtain a license from the concerned Controller.

-- Declaration on Pre-packaged Commodities – Section 18 of the Act mandates pre-packaged commodities to bear declaration and particulars in standard quantities or number in the manner prescribed.
+- Declaration on Pre-packaged Commodities – Section 18 of the Act mandates pre-packaged commodities to bear declaration and particulars in standard quantities or numbers in the manner prescribed.

 - Verification and Stamping – Section 24 of the Act provides that verification has to be done for any weight or measure for use by the person possessing or controlling the same.

 - Government Approved Test Centre (GATC)– The Act has introduced GATC for verification of weight or measure under Section 24(2) of the Act.
 Penalties are given under Section 37 of the Act if GATC contravenes any provisions of this Act, etc.

 The various Rules framed under the Legal Metrology Act are as under:

 - The Legal Metrology (Packaged Commodities) Rules, 2011

 - The Legal Metrology (Approval of Models) Rules, 2011